studTon/story_rpg/README.md

 ## Description
 It is a simple Role-Playing-Game that shows the power of simple Python3 libraries and file management.

+## How to play the game?
+Unzip the compact folder and execute the shell script run.sh on game folder.

 ## Soundtrack

 "Majestic Hills" Kevin MacLeod (incompetech.com)